Robust Transfer Learning with Unreliable Source Data: Model

 The rate at which the excess risk $\mathcal{E}_Q(\hat{f})$ converges to zero depends on the assumptions made about the target and source distributions $(Q,P)$.
 In classification, a common assumption is the margin assumption \citep{atsybakov2007fastPlugin, tsybakov2004smoothDiscriminationAnalysis}.
 This assumption is used to measure the behavior of $Q_X$ with respect to the distance between $\eta^Q(X)$ and $1/2$, which is essential for determining the convergence rate of the excess risk.

 \begin{assumption}[Margin] There exists some constant $\alpha\geq 0,\ C_\alpha>0$ such that for any $t>0$, we have $Q_X(0<|\eta^Q(X)-1/2|\leq t)\leq C_\alpha t^\alpha$. \end{assumption}

 Instead of assuming identical Bayes classifiers for $\eta^Q$ and $\eta^P$ over $x\in\Omega$ as in some existing literature \citep{hanneke2019onTheTargetValue,ttcai2020classification}, we allow them to differ.
-This is a realistic relaxation because, although the target and source distributions may have similar Bayes classifiers over a high probability region, they could still have slightly different decision boundaries.
+This is a natural and necessary relaxation because, in almost every real-world application, although the target and source domains may exhibit high similarity, they usually still have slightly different decision boundaries.
 Therefore, it is crucial to assess the impact of an unreliable source distribution on the optimal rates of classification.